RomainVernoux/RomainVernoux.github.io/_posts/2021-02-28-road-to-microservices.md

 Microservices, on the other hand, allow for multiple scaling strategies, which can even be combined:
 - vertical scaling: memory and CPUs are added to make things go faster
 - horizontal scaling: the load is shared between multiple identical instances behind a load balancer
-- sharding: the load is split between multiple instances depending on the data it needs to access
+- sharding: the load is routed to a different instance depending on the data it needs to access
 - functional decomposition: the service is split into smaller services with technologies and scaling strategies specific for each kind of load

 Of course, all scaling strategies are not always available.
 For instance, horizontal scaling requires the service to be stateless, and sharding requires the computation to be localized enough for the underlying data to be sharded.
 One could also argue that some of these scaling strategies are also possible with monoliths, but to me this is already a step on the road to microservices!

-In any case, the take-away is that, in microservices architectures, the resilience and scaling strategies can be chosen independently for each service: a batch microservice could scale vertically and not have resilience requirements beyond a "retry later tomorrow", while a web server is made to use sharding and scale horizontally.
+In any case, in microservices architectures, the resilience and scaling strategies can be chosen independently for each service: a batch microservice could scale vertically and not have resilience requirements beyond a "retry again later", while a web server is designed from the beginning to use sharding and scale horizontally.
 None of these options will ever be available in a monolithic architecture.

 Finally, keep in mind that resilience and scalability decisions do not only pertain to services your team develops, as other components (databases, message brokers, API gateways...) come with their own tradeoff and scaling options, with a definitive impact on the behavior of the overall system.

 ### Teams and organization

-As the size of a software grows, the size of the corresponding team tends to grow accordingly, often with the incorrect assumption that more people implies more code delivered.
+As the size of a software grows, the size of its supporting team tends to grow accordingly, often with the incorrect assumption that more people implies more features delivered.
-It is well documented that the effort required to synchronize team members is not linear in the number of people, but rather quadratic: to synchronize 2 people, 1 phone call is enough ; to synchronize 5 people, 20 one-to-one phone calls are required.
+It is well documented that the effort required to synchronize team members is not linear in the number of people, but rather quadratic: to synchronize 2 people, 1 phone call is enough; to synchronize 5 people, 20 one-to-one phone calls are required.
 Large meetings only solve this issue up to a point, arguably around 5 to 10 people.

 Microservices offer the opportunity to naturally split the work between small teams, each focused and knowledgeable about their microservices and the few they interact with.
-Although collaboration and synchronization points between teams is still required, the frequency and length of such events should be dramatically reduced.
+Although collaboration and synchronization points between teams is still required, their frequency and duration should be dramatically reduced.

 ## The untold story of the compromise

 After reading the previous section, you will probably really want to use microservices in your current project and all the other ones, past and future!
-But as everybody knows, there is no silver bullet, or no free lunch.
-Only compromises.
+But as everybody knows, there is no silver bullet and no free lunch, only compromises.
-So let me sing you a song that is rarely sung, the one about the road to microservices, and everything you lose along the way!
+So let me sing you a song that is rarely sung, the one about the road to microservices, and everything you must be ready to lose along the way!

 ### Small and coupled

 Models in monoliths are not created as a large pile of coupled objects by design.
-They progressively but inexorably get there, because concepts in the real world are inherently coupled, and simplifying reality to extract and maintain a simple, decoupled model over time is no easy task (it can actually be a full-time job).
+They progressively but inexorably get there, because concepts in the real world are inherently coupled, and simplifying reality to extract and maintain over time a simple, decoupled model is no easy task (it can actually be a full-time job).
-In monoliths, coupling can stay unnoticed for quite some time before the first symptoms appear, affecting either development velocity, ease of maintenance or performance.
+In monoliths, coupling can stay unnoticed for quite some time, before it eventually surfaces affecting development velocity, ease of maintenance or performance.

 In microservices, there is nowhere to hide.
 With parts of the model distributed across the network, the cost of coupling is orders of magnitude higher, and will almost instantly result in maintenance burden and performance bottlenecks.
-A lot more effort will also be required to fix the model: instead of refactoring a local set of objects, multiple services will now need to be merged, split and rearranged, with a global impact on the architecture.
+A lot more effort will also be required to fix the model: instead of refactoring a co-localized set of objects, multiple services will now need to be merged, split and rearranged, with a global impact on the architecture.

 Do not expect decoupling to come for free from splitting a large codebase into small pieces.
 In fact, it works the other way around: the split into small pieces will only work if your team already has the ability to design a decoupled model.